shreyansh26/AI-Assignment-0/README.md

 For instructions, follow [Assignment_0.pdf](Assignment_0.pdf)

+Instructions and guidelines for submission will be conveyed in the lab.

 **For any queries, ask on the Google Classroom or on 10th Jan (Friday) in the lab session.**